 Infection provides lifelong protection.
 Potentially susceptible people should take strict precautions to avoid people capable of transmitting the infection.
 Susceptible health care workers who have been exposed to varicella should be vaccinated as soon as possible and kept off duty for 21 days.

-All healthy children and susceptible adults should receive 2 doses of live-attenuated varicella vaccine (see Recommended Immunization Schedule for Ages 0–6 yr and see Recommended Immunization Schedule for Ages 7–18 yr).
+All healthy children and susceptible adults should receive 2 doses of live-attenuated varicella vaccine (see Table 2: Recommended Immunization Schedule for Ages 0–6 yr and Table 3: Recommended Immunization Schedule for Ages 7–18 yr).
 Vaccination is particularly important for women of child-bearing age and adults with underlying chronic medical conditions.
 Serologic testing to determine immune status before vaccination in adults is usually not required.
 Although the vaccine may cause chickenpox in immunocompetent patients, disease is usually mild (< 10 papules or vesicles) and brief and causes few systemic symptoms.

 Vaccination is contraindicated in